San Francisco - The City

 San Francisco is a peninsula surrounded on three sides by water.
 It is said to be the crossroads to everywhere, with 16 million visitors every year.

 The Castro District has the highest concentration of gay/lesbian population of any city in America.
 Steep streets and brightly painted Victorian houses, imaginative boutiques and bars, and the largest Gay Pride Parade are found in this area.
 Yerba Buena Gardens, is the cultural heart of the city, where community, entertainment, arts and pop culture come together.
-San Francisco’s climate is influenced by the cool currents of the Pacific Ocean, days are generally cool year-round, and summer days are often foggy in the afternoon.
-Average summer temperatures range from 15 to 24 degrees Celsius and winter from 10 to 15 degrees Celsius.
+San Francisco’s climate is influenced by the cool currents of the Pacific Ocean.
+Days are generally cool year-round, and summer days are often foggy in the afternoon.
+Average summer temperatures range from 59-79ºF (15-24ºC) and winter from 50-59ºF (10-15ºC).